Cockpit SX - Review

 Servo Neutral Offset adjustment

-A really nice 'advanced' feature is the Servo Neutral Offset function for flaps and ailerons.
-This permits the full range of servo rotation (+/- 40 degrees) to be used, even if the control surface movement is grossly asymmetric.
+Another great feature for advanced flyers is the Servo Neutral Offset function for flaps and ailerons.
+Offsetting the servo neutral permits the full range of servo rotation to be used in cases where the control surface movement is grossly asymmetric.

 The prime example - which many F3X pilots will be familiar with - is crow brakes where the flaps may move 80 degrees down but only say 5 degrees up.
-Most radios insist that the servo centre corresponds to the neutral flap position (for the crow mixing to work properly), leading to wasted servo movement in the 'up' direction.
-By allowing full servo movement to be achieved, the Cockpit SX allows you to use a shorter servo arm.
-This decreases wear in the servo gears, and reduces linkage slop, vital for accurate control.
+Most radios require that the servo centre corresponds to the neutral flap position (for the crow mixing to work properly), leading to wasted servo movement in the 'up' direction.
+By allowing full servo movement to be achieved, the Cockpit SX allows you to use a shorter servo arm, decreasing wear in the servo gears, and reducing slop.

 Incidentally, even the Profi 3030 does not provide this feature.
 The Evo can do this if you choose a special mix.
 The ultra-flexible Profi 4000 can be programmed to emulate this feature (it's a tricky Tx for the non-technical user, however).
 The Cockpit SX solution is the neatest.

-While this feature is useful for F3X models with crow brakes, it will also come in handy for DLG's with their micro sized servos.
+While this feature is useful for F3X models with crow brakes, it will also come in handy for DLG's.

 Automatic Differential Suppression

 The Cockpit SX - like all MPX systems - offers automatic differential suppression.
 This feature is useful for glider and electric models where applying spoiler causes the ailerons to be raised.
-In this condition, you need all the downgoing aileron travel you can get, in order to obtain a decent roll response.
-However, differential reduces the downgoing aileron movement.
 On the Cockpit SX, differential is gradually cancelled as spoiler is applied, thus maximising roll response.

 Flight Phases

-Flight phases is another excellent feature.
+Flight phases are another welcome feature for a set at this price point.
 This allows you switch between three (four for helis) sets of settings - all at the flick of a switch during flight.
 So for example a glider could have a 'Normal' mode, a 'Speed' mode (reflex flap), and a 'Landing' mode.
 Each phase can store different trim settings, aileron diff and flap presets.
 The speed of switching between flight phases is adjustable in three steps.

 The implementation on the Cockpit SX works well, although flight phases are identified simply by a number 1-3 (you cannot assign meaningful names like 'launch', 'landing' etc. as with the Evo 9/12).